Return to Home Page.

 Yame Gyokuro (44.00/50g O)

-and infuses a clear light yellow with fresh grass scent and
+leaves and infuses a clear light yellow with fresh grass

-a highly aromatic taste.
-This tea can be reinfused many times.
+scent and a highly aromatic taste.
+Reinfuses many times.

-tea infuses a light olive green colour and offers a strong, distinct
+drying, this tea infuses a light olive green colour and offers

 Organic Bancha (15.00/29.00/56.00 O)